-Nadina Iacob is a Research Fellow in the Global Governance, Regulation, Innovation, and Digital Economy (GRID) unit at CEPS.
+Nadina Iacob is Associate Research Fellow in the Global Governance, Regulation, Innovation, and Digital Economy (GRID) unit at CEPS.

 Her research interests lie in the potential of the digital transformation and its implications across a variety of policy areas.
 Her recent work is focused in particular on the emerging governance architecture for digitalisation and data sharing in areas including healthcare and the public sector.